KRFOSS/kali-docs/development/custom-odroid-kernel-image/index.md

 #### 02. Create the Image File

-Next, we create the physical image file which will hold our ODROID rootfs and boot images.
+Next, we create the physical image file which will hold our ODROID rootfs and boot images:

 ```console
 kali@kali:~$ sudo apt install -y kpartx xz-utils uboot-mkimage